Yummy Indian Kitchen - Indian Food Recipes

 • Turn off the heat.
 Serve hot with naan, special rice recipes, pulao recipes or bagara rice.
 Watch the video recipe below…

-lamb do pyaza
+serve lamb do pyaza in a bowl

 mutton do pyaza